ArVdC/TimeManager/README.md

 - {tm_yyyy} : Displays the year part of the date in 4 digits.

 #### DEPEDENCIES
 Since v1.4.0, TimeManager can display its placeholders through [PlaceholderAPI](www.spigotmc.org/resources/placeholderapi.6245) and [MVdWPlaceholderAPI](www.spigotmc.org/resources/mvdwplaceholderapi.11182).
-You just need to place the API in your plugin folder and set the related node to 'true'in the TimeManager config.yml file.
+You just need to place the API in your plugin folder and set the related node to 'true' in the TimeManager config.yml file.

 ### ADMIN COMMAND /tm
 **/tm checkConfig** Admins and console can display a summary of the config.yml and lang.yml files.